coq/coq/doc/sphinx/proof-engine/tactics.rst

       then :n:`injection @ident` first introduces the hypothesis in the local context using :n:`intros until @ident`.

-   .. exn:: Not a projectable equality but a discriminable one.
-      :undocumented:

    .. exn:: Nothing to do, it is an equality between convertible terms.
       :undocumented: